soumiiow/presto/presto-native-execution/testcontainers/README.md

 # Prestissimo: Functional Testing Using Containers

 This Java test framework allows you to run test cases by deploying Presto coordinator and worker nodes in containers.
-For more information, see [Testcontainers for Java](https://java.testcontainers.org/)
+For more information, see [Testcontainers for Java](https://java.testcontainers.org/).
-#### To set up Docker services and basic build tools on Ubuntu 22.04 x86_64 machine, run the following command:
+#### To set up Docker services and basic build tools on Ubuntu 22.04 x86_64 machine, run the following commands:
 ```
 apt install podman-docker
 apt install make
 apt install cmake
 ```
-Note:  Run the following commands to fix an open bug related to CNI network in podman.
+Run the following commands to fix an open bug related to the CNI network in podman.
 Reference: https://bugs.launchpad.net/ubuntu/+source/libpod/+bug/2024394
 ```
 curl -O http://archive.ubuntu.com/ubuntu/pool/universe/g/golang-github-containernetworking-plugins/containernetworking-plugins_1.1.1+ds1-3build1_amd64.deb